 The Winter Recreation Advisory Committee is a seven member committee consisting of ski area operators, the general public and representatives from the Oregon Nordic Club, Oregon State Snowmobile Association and Pacific NW Ski Association.
 Committee members are appointed to serve 4-year terms.
 The current committee members are:

-Sno-Park permits are available online at DMV2U, by mail, and from permit sales agents at resorts, sporting goods stores and other retail outlets.
-Sales agents may charge a handling fee.
-Due to COVID-19 restrictions Sno-Park permits will not be available this season at DMV offices.
-Please plan to get your Sno-Park permit through one of the alternate methods.
+Sno-Park permits are available at DMV field offices and from permit sales agents at winter resorts, sporting goods stores and other retail outlets.
+Sales agents may charge an additional service fee for each permit they sell.

 Questions on how to buy a Sno-Park permit or information on becoming a Sno-Park permit sales agent contact DMV, Business Regulation, at 503-945-5052 or email SnoParkPermits@odot.oregon.gov.

-Oregon accepts winter parking permits from California and Idaho for vehicles registered in those states, and those states accept Oregon Sno-Park permits as well.
+Oregon accepts winter parking permits from California and Idaho for vehicles registered in those states, and those states accept Oregon Sno-Park permits (except the interim annual permit) as well.

 For information on California and Idaho Sno-Park sites:

 If you park in an Oregon Sno-Park between November 1st and April 30th, a valid permit needs to be displayed in the lower left corner of your windshield.
 Failure to do so may result in a $30 fine.
 Enforcement of the permit requirement may be provided by federal, state or local law enforcement agencies.
 If you receive a citation and have questions, contact the agency that issued the citation or the County court where the Sno-Park is located.